-- 3. All students in the MSAT Program are required to have all immunizations recommended for healthcare providers by the Centers for Disease Control and Prevention.
-These immunizations can be viewed at www.cdc.gov/vaccines/adults/rec-vac/hcw.html.
 Students must present proof of current immunizations during the summer session of the first year of the MSAT Program and must maintain all immunizations throughout the MSAT Program.
 Students are responsible for the cost of all immunizations.
 Some clinical sites may require additional immunizations and titers which students must obtain prior to starting rotations at those sites.
 Information regarding these additional requirements will be given to students prior to starting rotations.
 Students who fail to comply with additional immunizations and titers for clinical rotations may be denied access to hospitals, schools, and other clinical rotation sites.
 This may affect their ability to complete the MSAT Program.
-Students are responsible for the cost of any additional immunizations and titers. - 4.
-All students in the MSAT Program must have annual tuberculosis (TB) surveillance.
-Documentation of negative Mantoux (PPD) testing OR a negative chest X-ray must be supplied to the King's College Student Health Center during the summer session of the first year of the MSAT Program and prior to starting the second year of the MSAT Program.
-Students who fail to comply with tuberculosis surveillance may be denied access to hospitals, schools, and other clinical rotation sites.
-This may affect their ability to complete the MSAT Program.
-Students are responsible for the cost of tuberculosis surveillance. - 5.
+Students are responsible for the cost of any additional immunizations and titers.

+- 5. All students in the MSAT Program may require tuberculosis (TB) surveillance.
+Students will be notified if they require surveillance for their clincal rotation(s).
+Surveillance will be arranged with the King's College Student Health Center.
+Students who fail to comply with TB surveillance may be denied access to hospitals, schools, and other clinical rotation sites.
+This may affect their ability to complete the MSAT Program. - 6.
 All students in the MSAT Program must have a laptop computer with wireless internet capability.
 Students may use a PC or Apple computer.
 Students are responsible for having a computer with the necessary processing power and functionality to meet program requirements and complete all academic and clinical requirements.
 Tablet computers (e.g., Apple iPad, Samsung Galaxy, etc.) are NOT recommended as they are not likely to have the necessary processing power and functionality.
 Students must be able to run the Google Chrome web browser application on their computer due to its compatibility with our online program management system.